Big Cove Outreach

 Our Mission Partners

-Today, because of God’s grace, The CARE Center has grown significantly, impacting the lives of so many of their neighbors.
-Volunteers and staff are dedicated to walking through crisis with the families, while offering hope and opportunity to their neighbors regularly.
-They are currently partnered with over 1000 students and families.
+Today, because of God’s grace, The CARE Center has grown significantly, impacting the lives of so many of our neighbors.
+Volunteers and staff are dedicated to walking through the crisis while offering hope & opportunity to our neighbors regularly.
+We are currently partnered with over 1,500 students and families through our partnership with local schools, including Madison County Elementary, Madison County High School, New Hope Elementary and High Schools, and Owens Cross Roads School.

-The Vine is an ecumenical counseling center that promotes emotional healing with the love and grace of Christ for individuals, couples, families and congregations.
+The Vine is an ecumenical counseling center, located in the heart of Huntsville, that promotes emotional healing with the love and grace of Christ for individuals, couples, and families.
+For over twenty years the Vine has sought to facilitate healing and wholeness in human life and relationships using faith resources.

 INDIVIDUALS find relief from emotional distress, depression, anxiety, insecurities, and spiritual stagnation.